Online Master of Arts in Education

 Why earn a Master of Arts in education?

-The master’s in education curriculum has two required courses, including an introduction to research and evaluation and an applied project.
-As a student, you have the freedom to customize your coursework and choose eight electives that align with your two focal areas and future goals as an educator.
-Browse some of the featured courses for the graduate program below.
+The program’s curriculum has two required courses, including an introduction to research and evaluation and an applied project.
+You’ll have the freedom to customize your coursework and choose electives that align with your two focal areas and future goals as an educator.

 Applied Project